Destinations Greece Athens

 Must orderclassic falafel pita with the spicy sauce

-A walk-up counter on Aiolou Street that quietly built the Athens falafel argument — falafel fried to order, stuffed into hand-cut pita with tahini, pickled cabbage, hot sauce, fresh herbs. €4 a pita, eaten standing on the sidewalk.
-The vegetarian souvlaki answer; the line moves fast.
+A walk-up counter on Aiolou Street that more or less started the Athens falafel argument: fried to order, stuffed into hand-cut pita with tahini, pickled cabbage, hot sauce, herbs. €4 a pita, eaten standing on the sidewalk.
+The vegetarian answer to souvlaki, and the line moves fast.

 Aiolou StreetVegetarian€4 a pita